Chromatophore/MDS/README.md

 ## Other usage notes

 If your content would benefit from being 16:9 widescreen, you can set wide = true when calling SetupDS/Setup3DS.
-If your content is largely being used with eg BookGap, I would suggest doing so.
+If your content is largely being used with eg BookGap, I would suggest doing this.

 You can create custom layouts with MDS_Custom_TargetData and MDS_Custom/MDS_CustomA.
 Usage notes to follow.